Skip to content

 You can skip a Sourcery suggestion once by choosing the skip option from the Sourcery action items menu:

-• Press the quickfix shortcut (typically Ctrl . or Cmd .) when you have selected the underlined line and then choose to skip the refactoring
+• Press the quickfix shortcut (Ctrl+. or Cmd+.) when you have selected the underlined line and then choose to skip the refactoring

 • Click on the lightbulb icon next to the underlined line and then select to skip the refactoring